it-bens/shopware-code-based-plugin-configuration/README.md

 2. a `ConfigurationCardProviderProvider` definition is created that receives all services from (1).
 3. the `ConfigurationCardConfigReader` definition is created with decoration of the `Shopware\Core\System\SystemConfig\Util\ConfigReader` service and the `ConfigurationCardProviderProvider` is injected into the `ConfigurationCardConfigReader`.
 4. the `ConfigurationCardConfigReader` is set as an alias for the `Shopware\Core\System\SystemConfig\Util\ConfigReader` service to replace it.

+### Shopware plugin configuration persistence

+Shopware saves plugin configurations in it's database as key-value pairs.
+When a plugin is installed, Shopware reads the configuration with the `Shopware\Core\System\SystemConfig\Util\ConfigReader` and persists the default values.
+However, the services of a plugin are added to the DI container during the plugin activation and not the installation.
+This means that the service decoration that allows the code-based configuration generation is not used during the installation.
+Only the default values from the `config.xml` file are persisted as a result.

+This package provides a service subscriber that subscribes to the Shopware `PluginPostActivateEvent` and the `PluginPostUpdateEvent`.
+The service requires the plugin/bundle instance to perform the configuration persistence.
+The subscriber checks if the configuration persistence is necessary by using the plugin base class from the events the bundle classes defined in the registered `ConfigurationCardProvider` instances and fetches the plugin instance from the `KernelPluginCollection`service.
+The compiler pass takes care of the service definition, argument injection and the subscription tagging.

+Shopware checks for already persisted configuration values and does not overwrite them.
+So multiple installations/deinstallations/activations/deactivations of a plugin that uses this package will not reset the configuration values unless the "remove all data" option is used.

+The HTTP cache might be reset after the plugin activation.
+To avoid issues with the newly persisted configuration values, the event subscriber is registered with a priority of 100 to be executed as early as possible (at least earlier before other event subscribers with priority 0).

 ## Contributing
 I am really happy that the software developer community loves Open Source, like I do! ♥